Mickey-lucky/Computer_Hardware_Sales_PL_Report/README.md

 Excel, Power Pivot, Power Query, DAX(for calculated columns), Pivot tables

 ## Highlights of the Project Process
-1. imported 6 CSV tables into power query (customer, market, product, sales, date, target)
+1. Imported 6 CSV tables into power query (customer, market, product, sales, date, target)
-2. performed ETL over 700k data records to transform the data.
+2. Performed ETL over 700k data records to transform the data.
 Developed meaningful data models in power pivot for reporting purposes.
-3. developed calculated measures using DAX language
+3. Developed calculated measures using DAX language
-4. conducted comprehensive data analysis, generating sales reports in pivot tables by year and growth rate across multiple dimensions, including customers, product divisions, markets, and regions.
+4. Conducted comprehensive data analysis, generated customer sales reports in pivot tables by year, and added slicer of customers, product divisions, markets, and regions.
-5. benchmarked sales performance against market targets to identify areas of success and opportunities for improvement
+5. Developed market sales performance report and benchmarked it against market targets to identify areas of success and opportunities for improvement
-6. identified top-performing and underperforming products and countries and generated product-division level report
+6. Identified top-performing and underperforming products and countries and generated product-division level report
-7. prepared detailed profit and loss (P&L) reports by fiscal year, offering a clear view of financial performance and trends.
+7. Prepared detailed profit and loss (P&L) reports by fiscal year, offering a clear view of financial performance and trends.

 ## Technical Skills and Knowledge Used